microchip-pic-avr-examples/avr16eb32-tce-and-wex-new-features-examples-mplab-mcc/TCE_Scaling/README.md

 <br><img src="../images/Generate_Code.png">
 <br>

 <br>8.
-After the MCC Melody generates the project files with the configuration explained above, overwrite the content from main.c file with this:
+After MCC Melody generates the project files with the configuration explained above, overwrite the content from main.c file with this:

 ```c
 /* Calculated values for Period, CMP, Amplitude and OFFSET registers */